gideonibemerejr/SEI-CC-2/work/w01/d2/03-js-functions-and-scope.md

 If the JS runtime engine gets to the _global scope_ (which is the top of the food chain in the scope hierarchy) and still can't find what it's looking for, that's when your program ceases due to a **ReferenceError**.

 **Does the function `foo` have access to the variable `c`?**

-**Off topic question: Does anyone see a slight flaw in the above code?**

 ##### Global Scope